dotnet-websharper/docs/content/core/javascript.md

 For website projects without `"preBundle": true` (for example for Debug mode), a `root.js` file is created that re-exports all code entry points needed for the website.
 This can be passed to tools like vite.

 ### Bundled output
-For web (Sitelet) and SPA projects, WebSharper can use source code type information to create dead code eliminated bundles.
+For web (sitelet) and SPA projects, WebSharper can use source code type information to create dead code eliminated bundles.

 By default, a single bundle called `all.js` is created for a web application which contains all necessary code for all pages.
 If using `Content.Page` to create responses, use the `Bundle` argument to set a name for the bundle to be pre-created for the page.
 WebSharper creates these bundles by compile-time analysis of the client-side code required to render the page that is passed as the `Body` argument.
 If you want to send code to a certain bundle without wrapping it in a `Content` object yet, use the `Content.Bundle` helper, which uses the same compile-time analysis.